Optimal Chebyshev Smoothers and One-sided V-cycles: High Order Results

 \section{High Order Results}

 Here we consider the solver performance results for the test cases of \cref{sec:cases}.
 We assign a single MPI rank to each GPU and denote the number of ranks as $P$.
 All runs are on Summit.
-Each node on Summit consists of 42 IBM Power9 CPUs and 6 NVIDIA V100 GPUs.
+Each node on Summit consists of 2 IBM POWER9 processors and 6 NVIDIA V100 GPUs.
 Each case is preconditioned using pMG with a schedule of $(7,5,3,1)$ for Jacobi-based and $(7,3,1)$ for Schwarz-based Chebyshev smoothing.
 While $p=1$ is treated as the coarse grid level for pMG, the problem sizes still scale linearly with the number of spectral elements.
+At the $p=1$ level, boomerAMG is used on the CPU is used with the settings described in \cref{sec:semfem}.